 What States Have A Gold Depository?

 A key tenet of any robust financial ecosystem is protecting valuable assets.
 Precious metals – specifically gold – have long played an instrumental role in global economies as primary currency standards throughout history.
-Today, several states in America have created their own gold depositories which serve as fortresses against financial uncertainty – let us embark on this exciting adventure and discover their stories!
+Today, several states in America have created their own gold depositories which serve as fortresses against financial uncertainty – let us embark on this exciting adventure and uncover their stories!

 Texas stands tall as an example in pioneering the creation of a state-run gold depository.
 When Texas Legislators established The Texas Bullion Depository in 2015 (1), their intention was to bring home over $1 billion stored in gold bars that were stored by the University of Texas Investment Management Company of New York.